-Transmission Spectroscopy is useful when some of the radiation of a source (or multiple similar sources) passes through a gas and other does not.
+Transmission spectroscopy is study of the difference in the spectrum of electromagnetic radiation passing through a substance versus that of the source electromagnetic radiation.
+The term transmission spectroscopy is used in extra-solar planet research but the meaning is pretty much the same as absorption spectroscopy, as opposed to the study of spectrums emitted by a substance (emission spectroscopy) or the effect of reflection on a spectrum (reflection spectroscopy).
+Transmission spectroscopy is useful when some of the radiation of a source (or multiple similar sources) passes through a gas and other does not.
 By comparing the two, a spectrum from the gas is evident.
-This assists in studying gas and Plasma in space, and is very helpful in studying the Atmosphere of exoplanets as well as planets and Moons of the solar system.
+This assists in studying gas and plasma in space, and is very helpful in studying the atmosphere of exoplanets as well as planets and moons of the solar system.